cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 ##### Creating and loading a `CryptoProvider`

-One of the main advantages of having an encapsulated entity for the defined cryptographic operations and tools is that it allows the use of different key pairs, which could be stored in various sources and/or be of different types, within the same codebase without necessitating changes to the rest of the app's code.

-To provide this functionality, we propose a *factory pattern* for the `CryptoProvider` interface and a *registry* for these builders.
+For creating providers, we propose a *factory pattern* and a *registry* for these builders.

 Below, we present the proposed interfaces and code snippets to illustrate the proposed architecture.